MishaChernov/html-gulp-starter/README.md

 * Browser reload on filesave using browser-sync
 * Local server for serving a static site
 * Images compression
-* Deplpying your site to github pages
+* Deploying your site to github pages

 ## Getting started